filipedrmorgado/Connect4/README.md

 # Connect4
 **Project carried out for Advanced Programming class at ISEC.
-Project carried out in Java focusing on the implementation of the Connect4 game.**
+Project made in Java focusing on the implementation of the Connect4 game.**

 This project was mainly developed with the main focus being a construction of a state machine with the respective diagram, the use of the Memento
 Design Pattern, the use of Oriented Object Programming, read and write files.